-Project ECHO, a distance learning model that breaks down hierarchies of specialist knowledge by creating virtual local networks of community and practice, was initiated in 2023.
-It connects a team of specialists in the Hospice to multiple participants in nursing homes around Galway, Mayo and Roscommon.
-The network meets regularly for scheduled sessions, via zoom.
+Project ECHO, a distance learning model that breaks down hierarchies of specialist knowledge by creating virtual local networks of community and practice, was initiated in 2023 and continued during 2024.
+The programme had 33 nursing homes across the CHO2 area signed up with 188 participants registered during 2024.
+The network connects a team of specialists in the Hospice to multiple participants in nursing homes around Galway, Mayo and Roscommon.
 Through online virtual learning network, ECHO builds on the capacity of local providers, using specialist input, case-based learning, and peer support.
+The hospice team delivered and facilitated 12 virtual sessions during the year via zoom.
+We also held an in house study day for nurses working in nursing homes in October which was well attended and plan to hold similar events during 2025.
+The ECHO facilitator has been invited to speak about research carried out around - integration of services using Project ECHO at a research network in ATU in January.
+She has also developed a poster on end-of-life nursing home network/integration of services using the methodology of Project ECHO and in-person education day which has been accepted to the Kaleidoscope conference.